jenkinsci/docker-agent/README_inbound-agent.md

 :exclamation: **Warning!** This image used to be published as [jenkinsci/jnlp-slave](https://hub.docker.com/r/jenkinsci/jnlp-slave/) and [jenkins/jnlp-slave](https://hub.docker.com/r/jenkins/jnlp-slave/).
 These images are deprecated, use [jenkins/inbound-agent](https://hub.docker.com/r/jenkins/inbound-agent/).

-This is an image for [Jenkins](https://jenkins.io) agents using TCP or WebSockets to establish inbound connection to the Jenkins master.
+This is an image for [Jenkins](https://jenkins.io) agents using TCP or WebSockets to establish inbound connection to the Jenkins controller.
 This agent is powered by the [Jenkins Remoting library](https://github.com/jenkinsci/remoting), which version is being taken from the base [Docker Agent](https://github.com/jenkinsci/docker-agent/) image.

 See [Using Agents](https://www.jenkins.io/doc/book/using/using-agents/) for more info.